sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 If the target address space is virtual memory address space and you plot the entire address space, the huge unmapped regions will make the picture looks only black.
-Therefore you shoud do proper zoom in / zoom out using the axis boundary setting optional arguments.
+Therefore you should do proper zoom in / zoom out using the axis boundary-setting optional arguments.
 To make this effort minimal, you can use ``--guide`` option.
 For example::

     $ ./damo report heats --guide